Bachelor of Science and Bachelor of Arts in Sociology (Addictions Counseling)

 About

 The program focuses on the sociological aspects of addiction.
 It integrates intensive counseling techniques and ethical considerations, ensuring graduates are well-prepared to support individuals and families in crisis.
-With courses like Pharmacology & High-Risk Medical Issues and Ethics in Addictions Counseling, students gain a deep understanding of the complexities involved in addiction treatment and the critical thinking required to navigate this challenging field.
+With courses such as Pharmacology and High Risk Medical Issues and Ethics in Addictions Counseling, students gain a deep understanding of the complexities involved in addiction treatment and the critical thinking required to navigate this challenging field.

-Why pursue a Bachelor of Science and Bachelor of Arts in Sociology (Addictions Counseling Track) at Fort Hays State University?
+Why pursue a Bachelor of Science and Bachelor of Arts in Sociology (Addictions Counseling) at Fort Hays State University?

 Who is this program for?

-Understanding whether a program fits your career aspirations and educational goals is crucial.
-Below, we list the types of students who typically excel in this program:
+Determining whether a program aligns with one’s career aspirations and educational goals is an important step in the decision-making process.
+The following outlines the types of students who typically excel in these programs:

 - Individuals aiming for licensure as addiction counselors